M1st3r-G/BeanBattle/README.md

 - Balancing
   - First team Has lower Time Overflow?

+- Enhancements
   - Animations

-- Terrain?
-  - Pathfinding

-- AI

   - Hover over Enemies to See their range while moving
   - Implement More Actions
     - Evil/Help as Healing or De-Buff
     - Hide/Cover
     - Over-watch

+- Terrain?
+  - Pathfinding

+- AI